 Or at the very least making people not want to work with you.

 As an accountant myself, I’ve heard plenty of stories about it happening.

 And the problem which stems from the issue of whether or not to file these forms is:

-Being charged to file 1099-MISC forms that shouldn’t be filed AT ALL.
+Being charged to file 1099-NEC forms that shouldn’t be filed AT ALL.

 Rules For Filing A 1099-NEC

 Some of you may know the rules about working with independent contractors and freelancers.